UVicLibrary/VaultToSpotlight/mapping_document/README.md

    * [Location Fields](#location-fields)
    * [Unused Fields](#unused-fields)

 A mapping or crosswalk document is a spreadsheet that lists each metadata field in Vault and its corresponding field in Spotlight.
-At minimum, it has 3 columns: one for Vault fields (a human-readable label); one for Spotlight fields (the name of the field indexed by Spotlight's backend); and one for general notes.
+At minimum, it has 3 columns: one for Vault fields (the label); one for Spotlight fields (the name of the field indexed by Spotlight's backend); and one for general notes.

-The purpose of a mapping document is to explicitly define which field in Vault should match a field in Spotlight, since this relationship is not immediately obvious to the computer or your friendly neighbourhood Spotlight developer.
+Spotlight stores and indexes data differently than Vault.
+The purpose of a mapping document is to explicitly define which field in Vault should match a field in Spotlight, since this relationship is not immediately obvious to a computer (or sometimes to a Spotlight developer).
 As the subject-matter expert in your collection's materials, *only you* (with some help) can map out this relationship so that no important information is lost.
 As a general rule, it's best to be as unambiguous as possible, even if that requires some extra notes.

 To download a blank template, see [blank_mapping_doc_template.xslx](blank_mapping_doc_template.xslx) (Excel spreadsheet).
 This template includes links to relevant examples of each metadata field in Spotlight (you can leave this in if you wish or delete it).